Webador Website Builder Review: A Good Choice in 2023?

 In comparison to other site builders, the selection of widgets Webador offers is fairly limited, especially when it comes to specialized content.
-An element for customer testimonials would come in particularly handy for freelancers or businesses.
-Similarly, restaurants or medical practices can often look forward to menu or scheduling widgets.
-With Webador, you'll have to make these on your own, by building a table element.
+A customer testimonials widget would come in particularly handy for freelancers or businesses.
+Similarly, restaurants or medical practices can often look forward to menus or scheduling widgets.
+With Webador, you'll have to make these on your own, by building a table.

 Webador covers all of the basic website elements, however, it could be more versatile.

 Blogs can be added to your website as an element.
-Once placed, click on Manage blog in order to manage your blog entries and add new ones.
+Once placed, click on Manage blog in order to edit existing entries or add new ones.
 It's also possible to schedule articles to be published in advance and to toggle comments on or off.
 Different categories can be created by dragging various blog elements onto the page.

 For blogs, Webador only offers the essentials.

-In the Settings area, you can specify additional admins for your website by clicking on Contributors from the menu.
+In the Settings area, you can designate additional admins for your website by clicking on Contributors.
 Two roles are offered:

-- Co-owners can manage the website's pages and change templates.
+- Co-owners can manage pages and change templates.